-Thus any interactive system that emphasizes the process of action or the event of interaction may be thought of as a "digital performance", though it may only have an audience of one.
-However, for the purpose of this thesis we will focus on performance systems designed to be enjoyed by a larger audience.
+Thus any interactive system that emphasizes the process of action or the event of interaction with a human participant may be thought of as a digital performance, though it may only have an audience of one.
+Our concept of the performing machine is not created solely with digital components.
+Our performing machines include humans as parts of the systems.

-But don't all computer interfaces deal with time? yes, they do.
-But the use of time generally involves the user waiting for the computer to finish doing something and little else.
 The best way of explaining the digital performance is through examples, which is what we show at length later in this document.
-Our own concept of digital performance is formed around the notion that, when performing,
+In this thesis we will examine performance systems designed for a single participant and develop methods for understanding the complex webs of feedback in the design of systems for multiple interacting participants.